-The hill course at Higashi Hirono Golf Club is a 1989 Yukichi Kobayashi creation, which staged the 2012 Panasonic Open, won by the architect’s namesake Masanori Kobayashi.
+The hilly course at Higashi Hirono is a 1989 Yukichi Kobayashi creation which staged the 2012 Panasonic Open, won by the architect’s namesake Masanori Kobayashi.
+The event returned to the club seven years later, with Toshinori Muto’s 21-under par total giving him a four-stroke victory against the field.

-The club hosted US Open Sectional Qualifying in 2016 where the 3rd hole's upturned saucer-shaped island green created problems for the pros.
+Higashi Hirono hosted US Open Sectional Qualifying in 2016, when the upturned saucer-shaped island green on the slightly downhill 3rd hole created all sorts of problems for the professionals.

 Higashi Hirono Golf Club is a hilly course which was designed by incorporating the surrounding elements of the natural landscape.
 The course also offers a fun challenge because of the variety of holes.
 With a total length of 7158 yards, the course offers a constant journey of breathtaking moments due to the variety of good holes.
 Especially four the par threes are superb.
 Yukichi Kobayashi picked the four good locations for par 3s first before completing the overall routing.
 The designer believed that the more distinctive par 3s are, the better the other par 4s and par 5s will stand out.
 The greens are fast with a lot of undulations.
 Higashi Hirono hosted the Panasonic Open in 2012 and 2019 on the Japan and Asian PGA Tour.